weakish/docs-en/views/realtime-guide-intermediate.md

 await conv.SendAsync(textMessage, option);
 ```

 The procedure for receiving transient messages is also the same as that for basic messages.
 You can run different logic based on the types of messages.
 The example above sets the type of the message to be text message, but it would be better if you assign a distinct type to it.
-Our SDK doesn’t offer a type for transient messages, so you may build your own depending on what you need.
+Our SDK doesn't offer a type for transient messages, so you may build your own depending on what you need.
 See [Custom Message Types](#custom-message-types) for more details.

 ### Receipts